top of page

 Rebuild the sliding glass barn door

 Unfortunately in 2021, water from the leaking gutters, finally destroyed the wood mintons that held the wavy glass panes in the sliding door.
-We saved many of the panes and hope to rebuild the door.
-Meanwhile, the plywood helps the door keep its shape so we can continue to enter the house and to use the restroom located in this room.
+We saved many of the panes and will be rebuilding this door.
+Meanwhile, the plywood helps the door keep its shape so we can continue to enter the house and to use the restroom located in this room. with your help, we will raise the funding to have this door rebuilt.

 Rebuilding the walls to support the rebuilt side windows

-In 2023, our caretaker Mark removed the windows on the West side and discovered that he could not put the windows back because the wall that supports the frames is failing.
-They are still covered in plastic which is a security issue.
+This photo is from 2023, when our caretaker Mark removed the windows on the West side.
+Later, he discovered that he could not put the windows back because the wall that supports the roof and window frames was failing.
+Not any more!
+The wall has been rebuilt by John, and Mark is rebuilding the windows to put back in!

 17996074129714586.jpg